 About the Ombudsman

 Jim Augustine, a School of Medicine Professor Emeritus in the department of Pharmacology, Physiology and Neuroscience and former chair of the Faculty Senate (2003-2005), was appointed University Ombudsman in August, 2006.
 He has successfully completed basic, intermediate, and advanced training in the theory and practice of the ombuds profession sponsored by the International Ombudsman Association.
 He is currently a member of the Nominations and Elections Committee of the International Ombudsman Association (IOA).

 Education: Millikin University (BA), Saint Louis University (MS), University of Alabama at Birmingham (PhD).
 Postdoctoral training at the University of Michigan in the Neurosurgical Research Laboratory and at the Université de Montréal, Centre de Recherché en Sciences Neurologique.

-Contributions to professional journals including The Anatomical Record, Brain Research, Brain Research Reviews, and Neuroscience.
+Contributions to professional journals and textbooks including The Anatomical Record, Brain Research, Brain Research Reviews, and Neuroscience.
 His Lucite plate model of the baboon oculomotor nucleus is on exhibit in the Museum of the Royal College of Surgeons, London, England.
-Single author of Human Neuroanatomy published in 2008 (first edition) by Academic Press, an imprint of Elsevier.
+Single author of Human Neuroanatomy, 1st Edition published in November, 2008 by Academic Press, an imprint of Elsevier.
+Single author of Human Neuroanatomy, 2nd Edition, published in February, 2017 by Wiley-Blackwell.
+ISBN: 978-0-470-96161-2.

 Memberships: American Association of Anatomists, Cajal Club, Federation of American Societies for Experimental Biology, International Ombudsman Association, and the Society for Neuroscience.
 "Ask an Expert" editor for the American Association of Anatomists.